Kunai (video game): Reception

-Kunai's PC version received "generally favorable" reviews, while the Nintendo Switch version received "mixed or average" reviews, according to review aggregator Metacritic.
-It received a score of 32 out of 40 from Famitsu, based on individual reviews of 8, 8, 8, and 8.
+Kunai's PC version received "generally favorable" reviews, while the Nintendo Switch version received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 63% of critics.
+It received a total score of 32 out of 40 from Famitsu, based on individual reviews of 8, 8, 8, and 8.

 Shaun Musgrave from TouchArcade praised the gameplay mechanics, believing that the combat was solid.
 However, Musgrave felt that the exploration could have been improved, and called the game's backtracking "tiresome".
 Gamespot's Alessandro Barbosa commended the visual style, combat, and aerial movement.
 He also described the backtracking as "tiresome".
 Barbosa called the setting "interesting", but was disappointed by the lack of depth.
 Joe Juba from Game Informer felt that Kunai had the right components, but did not believe that it was assembled into a "cohesive whole".
 Daniel Bloodworth from Easy Allies gave Kunai a 7.5/10, writing that the visual style "stands out", and felt that it was "reminiscent" to that of a Game Boy.
 Bloodworth called the controls "fantastic", but was disappointed by the difficulty of the bosses.

 Hardcore Gamer's Jordan Helm felt that the game may "stumble" from a lack of earlier detailing, but called it a "fun, if brief, adventure".
 Jordan Palmer from Windows Central wrote that Kunai was "polished", and "funny".
 He praised the design, combat, exploration, and soundtrack.
 Palmer described the visuals as "unique", but criticized the keyboard controls, writing that they "feel awkward".

 Nintendo Life's Ben Sledge called the weapons "interesting", but criticized the amount of backtracking.
 Sledge did believe that the game fit well on the Nintendo Switch.
 Nintendo World Report's Neal Ronaghan praised the "Spider-Man-esque" movement, levels, and minimalist presentation.
 Ronaghan described the boss battles and exploration as "smartly designed".
 USgamer's Mike Williams wrote that Kunai "stands out" with "exceptionally fluid" combat, and praised the "Game Boy Color aesthetic".
 He criticized the amount of backtracking in Kunai, and felt that the level design did not offer many branching paths.
 Williams believed that Kunai had a great foundation for sequel.